 northern counties versus southern counties.

-A-6 Loss Outputs and Logical Relationships to Risk (Continued)
+A-6 Hurricane Loss Outputs and Logical Relationships to Risk (Continued)

-For loss cost and probable maximum loss level estimates derived from and validated with historical insured hurricane losses, the assumptions in the derivations concerning (1) construction characteristics, (2) policy provisions, (3) coinsurance, and (4) contractual provisions shall be appropriate based on the type of risk being modeled.
+For hurricane loss cost and hurricane probable maximum loss level estimates derived from and validated with historical insured hurricane losses, the assumptions in the derivations concerning (1) construction characteristics, (2) policy provisions, (3) coinsurance, and (4) contractual provisions shall be appropriate based on the type of risk being modeled.

 Suggestion from Commissioner Lee:

-K. All other factors held constant, output ranges produced by the model shall in general reflect lower loss costs for:
+K. All other factors held constant, hurricane output ranges produced by the hurricane model shall in general reflect lower hurricane loss costs for:

 1. masonry construction versus frame construction,